-Deposits consist of deposit for first and last month rent for Saskatoon office and a deficiency deposit for Umferville and McArthur East properties.
-The deficiency deposit is held by the Province of Saskatchewan in lieu of exploration work performed.
-It will be refunded when the work is performed.
+Deposits consist of deposit for first and last month rent for Saskatoon office, security deposit for rent of Toronto office and deficiency deposits for the Umferville and McArthur East properties.
+The deficiency deposits are held by the Province of Saskatchewan in lieu of exploration work performed.
+As at June 30, 2017, all required work was completed and the deficiency deposits will be refunded once the appropriate filings have been made.